Cyber Security Tools

 Useful Links

-Nmap, short for Network Mapper, is an open-source tool for exploring networks and auditing their security.
+Nmap, short for Network Mapper, is the most popular tool in this area.
+It is an open-source tool for exploring networks and auditing their security.
 It can be used to determine what hosts are available on a network, what services the hosts are running, what operating systems they are using, the type of packet filters and firewalls in use, and much more.
 As well as security auditing, it can also be useful for routine tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.

 Below is a sample of Nmap commands.